In this article, we will focus on how buf mod

 file.

-It searches through the dependencies in the order they are listed.
-If the import is found within one of the modules then
+It searches through the dependencies in the order they're listed.

 file:

-The resolution process will first search for the connect/demo/eliza/v1/eliza.proto
+The resolution process first searches for the google/type/datetime.proto

 module for the same import path.

-If the import cannot be resolved using local imports or module imports, the resolution process fails, and an error is reported.
+If the import can't be resolved using local imports or module imports, the resolution process fails and Buf returns an error.

 -